krvajal/redux-todo-list/README.md

+# Redux-Todo-List
+This project follows the redux tutorial by Dan Abramov available in egghead.
+I used the TodoMVC stylesheet and markup to make the view layer look nicer.
+Besides that it follows the tutorial up to the point a server is added and this version just use the local storage to persist the data.

+You can see a live version of the app [here](krvajal.github.io/redux-todo-list/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>